-The HSE previously gave guidance on the blowing down of steam boiler systems under Health and Safety Guidance Note PM60 Steam Boiler Blowdown Systems 2nd Edition 1998, this has now been withdrawn, and replaced with Guidance for Industrial Steam Boilers (BG03).
+The HSE previously gave guidance on the blowing down of steam boiler systems, under Health and Safety Guidance Note PM60 Steam Boiler Blowdown Systems 2nd Edition 1998.
+This has now been replaced with Guidance for Industrial Steam Boilers (BG03).

-Guidance for Industrial Steam Boilers (BG03) is a guidance document intended to provide advice to designers, specifiers, manufactures, installer and those responsible for the management and operation of steam plant as well as the Competent Persons.
-The latest document (BG03) is applicable to both new and existing installation of steam boilers.
+Guidance for Industrial Steam Boilers (BG03) is a guidance document intended to provide advice to designers, specifiers, manufactures and installers.
+In addition, those responsible for the management and operation of a steam plant as well as the Competent Persons.
+The latest document (BG03) is applicable to both new and existing installations of steam boilers and boiler blowdown valves.

 How can Valveforce help you?

-Valveforce can offer you the peace of mind that you are working in Compliance with the HSE guideline BGO3 and ensure that your bottom blowdown is handled in the correct manner.
-Our team of experts can be relied upon to offer advice and subsequently carry out complete boiler house and boiler surveys.
+Valveforce offers you peace of mind that you are acting in compliance with the HSE guideline BGO3.
+Furthermore we can ensure that your bottom blowdown works efficiently and effectively.
+You can rely on our team of experts to offer advice and subsequently carry out complete boiler house and boiler surveys.

 In the boiler house we will: